robgrame/Windows11.Upgrade.LogCruncher/README.md

 > Note: Make sure to replace the connection string with your actual database connection details.

+## Logging :file_cabinet:
+The solution is supposed to log to file either when running as a console or as a service.
+Logging configuration is defined into a separate file `logging.json`.
+You can modify the values as needed to match your environment and requirements.

+The logging configuration is based on Serilog, a popular logging library for .NET applications.
+The configuration includes settings for the logging level, output folder path, and file name prefix.
+- *MinimumLevel*: The minimum logging level for the service.
+You can set this to `Information`, `Warning`, `Error`, etc., based on your needs.

+- *WriteTo*: The output settings for the logs.
+In this case, it is configured to write logs to a file.

+- *File*: The file settings for the log output.
+You can modify the following properties:
+    - *Path*: The path where the log files will be saved.
+Make sure this path exists and is accessible by the service.
+    - *FileNamePrefix*: The prefix for the log file names.
+The service will append a timestamp to this prefix to create unique file names.
+    - *RollingInterval*: The interval for rolling over the log files.
+You can set this to `Day`, `Hour`, etc., based on your needs.
+    - *RetainedFileCountLimit*: The maximum number of log files to retain.
+Older files will be deleted when this limit is reached.

+    For convenience we recommend not to change the configuration except for log file path and eventually the FileNamePrefix but leave remainder configuration as is.
+    In addition set the `rollingInterval` to `Day` and the `retainedFileCountLimit` to 5, so that you can keep a history of the last 5 days of logs.
+    For complete configuration, you can use the following example as a reference:

+    ```json
+    "Serilog": {
+        "Using": [ "Serilog.Sinks.Console", "Serilog.Sinks.File" ],
+        "MinimumLevel": {
+            "Default": "Debug",
+            "Override": {
+                "Microsoft": "Warning",
+                "System": "Warning",
+                "LogProcessor": "Debug",
+                "Quartz": "Warning"
+            }
+        },
+        "WriteTo": [
+            {
+                "Name": "Console",
+                "Args": {
+                    "theme": "Serilog.Sinks.SystemConsole.Themes.SystemConsoleTheme::Literate, Serilog.Sinks.Console",
+                    "outputTemplate": "[{Timestamp:HH:mm:ss} {Level:u3}] \t [{SourceContext}] {Message:lj} {NewLine}{Exception}"

+                }

+            },
+            {
+                "Name": "File",
+                "Args": {
+                    "outputTemplate": "{Timestamp:yyyy-MM-dd HH:mm:ss.fff zzz} \t [{Level}] \t [{SourceContext}] \t {Properties} {Message}{NewLine}{Exception}",
+                    "path": "C:\\MACINATOR\\Logs\\Macinator.log",
+                    "encoding": "System.Text.UTF8Encoding", // utf-8, utf-16, utf-32"
+                    "rollingInterval": "Day",
+                    "rollOnFileSizeLimit": true,
+                    "retainedFileCountLimit": 5,
+                    "fileSizeLimitBytes": 10485760,
+                    "flushToDiskInterval": 1
+                }
+            }
+        ],
+        "Enrich": [ "FromLogContext", "WithMachineName", "WithProcessId", "WithThreadId" ],
+        "Properties": {
+            "Application": "LogMacinator"
+        }
+    }
+    ```

 ## Contributing :handshake:
 Contributions are welcome!
 Please follow these steps to contribute: